tredontho/purescript-book/text/chapter3.md

 Entry -> (AddressBook -> AddressBook)
 ```

-That is, `insertEntry` is a function which returns a function!
+That is, `insertEntry` is a function that returns a function!
 It takes a single argument, an `Entry`, and returns a new function, which in turn takes a single `AddressBook` argument and returns a new `AddressBook`.

-This means that we can _partially apply_ `insertEntry` by specifying only its first argument, for example.
+This means we can _partially apply_ `insertEntry` by specifying only its first argument, for example.
 In PSCi, we can see the result type:

 ```text
 > :type insertEntry entry